roemvaar/cs_notes/README.md

 ### Baseline of knowledge - Core Data Structures, Algorithms, and Concepts

-This is a list of must-have knowledge (master the bold ones).
+This is a list of must-have knowledge

 **Data Structures:**

-- Arrays
+- Arrays - master pointers in C
-- Linked Lists
+- Linked Lists - reverse a linked list, cycles
-- Trees
-- Graphs
+- Trees, Tries, Graphs
-- Stacks
-- Queues
+- Stacks & Queues
 - Heaps (Binary Heaps/Trees - mins or max heaps - logarithmic)
 - Dynamic Arrays - Vectors / ArrayLists - a vector is implemented with an array.
 When the array hits capacity, the vector will create a new array with double the capacity and copy all the elements over to the new array.